Breeze/breeze.github.io/doc-net/ef-serverside-model-core.md

 You don't have to with Breeze.
 There's a .NET Breeze component that scoops up this information and packages it as a metadata document.
 Your persistence service can send this document to the Breeze client.
 The Breeze client interprets the metadata and builds a conforming JavaScript model with the same structure and constraints as the server-side model.

-We'll see how this works when we get to the client.
-Our next stop is the [Entity Framework *DbContext*](/doc-net/ef-dbcontext-core) which is the gateway to the database.